aggelospot/2D-Platformer-2/README.md

 # 2D-Platformer-2
 2D Platformer

 Currently a Sandbox with only 1 level, more levels will be added.
+Made with Pycharm

-The goal of this project is to train an algorithm to beat the game on it's own.
+__The goal of this project is to train an algorithm to beat the game on it's own.

-Controls:
+__Controls:

 -----Use the arrow keys to move and Spacebar to shoot.

-Current main mechanics:
+__Current main mechanics:

 -----Platforms that move horizontaly and vertical